 [Regulation 20 inserted in Gazette 5 Sep 2000 p.
 5056.]

 [21.
-Repealed in Gazette 5 Sep 2000 p.
+Deleted in Gazette 5 Sep 2000 p.
 5056.]

 22. Connection to old alignment

 Each survey must be connected to a previous survey unless otherwise provided by a regulation or guideline.
 In all re-establishment the position indicated by the reference marks should be generally accepted in preference to that indicated by the post or peg if there is disagreement between them.